RafaelMoro/Conf-Merch/README.md

 npm run build
 ```

-You may use the file ".env-example" to know what environment variables the project uses.
-At the time being, only the client-id is needed to use de Paypal SDK API.
+At the time being, the only environment variable is the "client-id" where is needed to use the Paypal SDK API.